 Schedule a Consultation for Breast Augmentation with Our Specialist

 Women interested in the benefits of breast augmentation are encouraged to schedule a private consultation with Dr. Erica Anderson at the Naderi Center.
 When thinking about a breast augmentation procedure it is important to do your research and consult with a breast augmentation expert to receive their specialized advice and opinion.
 An appointment can be arranged in Herndon, Virginia at 703.481.0002; or in Chevy Chase, Maryland at 301.222.2020.
 For those from out of the area, an online consultation can be arranged, as well as travel assistance.

 Breast Augmentation FAQs

-Can my breast augmentation be performed at the same time as my breast lift?
+Can my “boob job” be performed at the same time as my breast lift surgery?

 Yes, if you have considerable breast ptosis or sagging while also wanting to add volume, then it is best to perform a lift in combination with a breast augmentation.
 However, there can be higher risks involved when combining two procedures.
 This should be discussed during your consultation.
 Dr. Anderson may recommend staging the two procedures at different times or performing them in combination during one extended procedure.